Loss Of Appetite In Toddlers: Causes & Ways To Deal With It

 1. Extra calorie intake: Lack of appetite in toddlers can also be due to reasons other than illness.
 These causes may include eating too many snacks or junk food between meals, drinking high sugar beverages, such as juice, in between meals, and burning fewer calories due to inactivity.

 1. Food preferences: Toddlers are at an age where they develop preferences towards certain foods.
 They are likely to become picky eaters.
+As they try new tastes and textures, they may temporarily show changes in appetite.
 Force-feeding the foods they dislike may cause a loss of appetite.

 1. Changes in the body: Growth spurts and other changes to the body can significantly affect eating patterns.
 Developmental transformations can influence a toddler’s daily food intake and cause changed dietary needs.